joejoinerr/itreallydobeliketh.at/src/blog/onion-bhaji-showdown/onion-bhaji-showdown.md

 ## Manjit's Kitchen (Leeds) - 10/10

-Truly one of the best bhaji's I've tried, if not the most conventional.
+Truly one of the best bhajis I've tried, if not the most conventional.
 You get an absolute MOUNTAIN of bhaji bits, rather than individual pieces, for about £5 and they're an awesome accompaniment to a good curry.
 Strongly recommend.

 ## Grove Cafe (Leeds) - 9/10